ent1ne/python-practice/README.md

 # python-practice

-Here I'm storing some of my Python practice examples Most of them are different geometric figures drawn with "turtle" module
+Here I'm storing some of my Python practice examples.
+Most of them are different geometric figures drawn with "turtle" module